Low Income Rent to Own Homes: Rules Before You Sign

-What Rent to Own Really Means for Low Income Buyers
+What Rent to Own Means for Low-Income Buyers

 Rent-to-own is a path to homeownership that allows you to live in the property while working toward purchasing it.

-For families facing low income or credit issues, it offers a way to move forward without meeting strict mortgage requirements from day one.
+For families facing low income or credit issues, it offers a way to move forward without having to meet strict mortgage requirements from day one.

 Here is the basic structure: